 In cases of severe dependence on hydrocodone, it is advisable to seek treatment at an inpatient detox due to the possibility of severe withdrawal symptoms.
 Detoxification only involves the elimination of the drug from the body and treatment at rehab is necessary to address the issues underlying the hydrocodone addiction.

-If you or a loved one are addicted to hydrocodone, The Recovery Village Palm Beach can help.
-The Recovery Village Palm Beach provides quality care and treatment for substance use disorders delivered by experienced and accredited medical professionals.
+If you or a loved one are addicted to hydrocodone, The Recovery Village Palm Beach at Baptist Health can help.
+The Recovery Village Palm Beach at Baptist Health provides quality care and treatment for substance use disorders delivered by experienced and accredited medical professionals.
 Reach out today to explore treatment options available to you.

 Cofano, S; Yellon, R. “Hydrocodone.”
 NCBI bookshelf, Updated January 8, 2019.
 Accessed September 20, 2019.